What is The Relation Between Art and Digital Transformation? a Guest Post By Alberto Barreiro

 … and up to 30 skills that happen to come quite handy when you find yourself dealing with new business paradigms and the complexity of the world we live in.

 There’s no debate about this.
-After many years of very smart people evangelizing about the benefits of putting users at the center, now everyone knows that design is key, more and more designers are playing an strategic role in business, banks spend fortunes buying design studios in order to learn how to survive the digital disruption, every unicorn start-up has a designer founder, user experience, service design and customer experience are the shinny new departments in every single consultancy firm and even the grayest of the middle managers mention design thinking save of sounding like some hippy creative.
+After many years of very smart people evangelizing about the benefits of putting users at the center, now everyone knows that design is key, more and more designers are playing a strategic role in business, banks spend fortunes buying design studios in order to learn how to survive the digital disruption, every unicorn start-up has a designer founder, user experience, service design, and customer experience are the shinny new departments in every single consultancy firm and even the grayest of the middle manager’s mention design thinking save of sounding like some hippy creative.

-In return of all this effort designers are now seen as respectful members of the corporate community.
+In return for all these efforts, designers are now seen as respectful members of the corporate community.

 …which is something that makes me feel unease.

-And that’s why Art, as a extreme version of human-centric thinking, seems to come back into play.
-Art can help design to find some new edge, to move itself away from the comfort zone in order to keep innovating and pushing the boundaries (with a purpose).
-Artists are hackers of meaning, and the key for building future sustainable businesses lives in the capacity of establishing meaningful relations with people.
+And that’s why Art, as an extreme version of human-centric thinking, seems to come back into play.
+Art can help design to find some new edge, to move away from the comfort zone in order to keep innovating and pushing the boundaries (with a purpose).
+Artists are hackers of meaning, and the key to building future sustainable business lives in the capacity of establishing meaningful relations with people.
 Design must search deeper, by the hand of Art, inside the variables that define the human condition.

 This is one of the key links between Art and Digital Transformation.
-Digital Transformation is not so much about technological changes in the search of more efficient processes, but the capacity of an organization of redefining its value in meaningful terms and materialize it in a totally different medium (the digital one).
-It has a quite symbolic component, it requires a quite rare skill-set: the leader’s capacity of extracting and formulating the corporate proposition in abstract terms and recreate it, re-interpreted in a digital medium.
-An intellectual and creative process/game of which artist are very familiar with.
+Digital Transformation is not so much about technological changes in the search for more efficient processes, but the capacity of an organization of redefining its value in meaningful terms and materialize it in a totally different medium (the digital one).
+It has a quite symbolic component, it requires a quite rare skill-set: the leader’s capacity to extracting and formulating the corporate proposition in abstract terms and recreate it, re-interpreted in a digital medium.
+An intellectual and creative process/game that artists are very familiar with.

 …maybe that is what comes next…